Skip to main content

 Tables

 You can import data from an external source using one of our 20+ connectors.
-If you need a custom dataset, you can declare a custom table and add rows to it via API.
+If you need a custom table, you can declare a custom table and add rows to it via API.

 Once your data is imported, it exists in Shaped as tables.
 Depending on the connector you use, new data may be updated in real-time (streams) or every 15 minutes (batch).